 Curriculum includes direct teaching and learning experiences derived from a prepared environment, but also includes natural teachable moments all day, every day.
-Our daily routines actively promote each child’s physical, intellectual, and social/emotional growth.
-Our classrooms are rich with materials, books, and toys—but without TV, videos, and electronic devices.
+Our daily routines actively promote each child’s physical, intellectual, and social/emotional growth in a balanced approach that supports the development of the whole child.
+Our classrooms are rich with materials, books, open-ended manipulatives, and toys—but without TV, videos, and electronic devices.

 Piaget is well known in the field of educational psychology, particularly his concept of developmental stages.
 “Developmentally Appropriate Practices” are a result of Piaget’s influence, meaning that we match our classroom activities with the child’s readiness to learn.